Give us this day, January 21, our daily Elvis

 January 21, 1976

 Finally Elvis arrived in Nashville, but without Ginger.
 The delay was due by his attempts to persuade her to accompany him.
-After registering at the Sheraton South Hotel, Elvis stayed in his room complaining of a sore throat, while the musicians were waiting in the studio, but in fact Elvis was not feeling well because Ginger was not with him.
+After registering at the Sheraton South Hotel, Elvis stayed in his room complaining of a sore throat, while the musicians were waiting in the studio, but in fact Elvis was not feeling well because of Ginger.

 The Bee Gees’ soundtrack album ‘Saturday Night Fever’ started a 24 week run at No.1 on the US album charts, it went on to sell over 30 million copies world wide, making it the best selling soundtrack album of all time.

 B.B.
 King donated his record collection, including more than 7,000 rare blues discs, to the University of Mississippi Center for the Study of Southern Culture.

 1983 Actor ExWife: Priscilla Presley